 - 1 tbsp lightly toasted poppy seeds (khus khus) optional

-- Heat the ghee, add the meat and garlic and ginger pastes.
-Fry this on a medium heat until the ghee separates.
+- Heat the butter until it has melted completely and started to sizzle a little.
+Add the meat and garlic and ginger pastes.
+Fry this on a high heat, stirring frequently to ensure the meat doesnt catch at the bottom.
+Continue until the butter (which is now ghee) separates.
 Add half a cup of water and repeat.
 The raw smell of garlic needs to become mellow and less acrid.

-- Add the yoghurt and the remaining spices except the garam masala and kewra.
+- Reduce the heat to medium and add the yoghurt slowly, one table spoon at a time stirring in between so that it does not curdle.
+Add the remaining spices except the garam masala and kewra.
 Stir and fry on medium heat until the ghee separates once again.
 It should now have a deep red colour.

 - Add 1.5 cups of water and a teaspoon of salt.
 If using ground poppy seeds add now.